beedel/bulletproof-testing/README.md

 Some of the test cases have been written for you.

 Before writing any tests please do the following:
-1. Uncomment line 10 (checkIfBikeExists)
+1. Uncomment lines 29-31 in main.py. (you may comment out the rest of the lines in that method)
 2. Run the code and observe what happens.
 3. Change the url in MotorBikeConnector from bikernet to something else e.g.: google.com/... , see what happens and change it back to bikernet
-3. Now uncomment line 11 and run the code.
-   Endpoints on a 3rd party server might change, if the server exists your post request gets there, but you may receive a response back with status_code 404 or 405
-   Notice how the try-except behaves
-4. Adjust your code with an if statement or similar surrounding the post to handle for non-200 responses.
-Depending on how a website is implemented you may need to handle errors like this as exceptions are not always thrown.
-This just shows how important writing comprehensive tests and manual testing can be.
+4. Now change the subdirectory for either of the urls to something random and see what happens (e.g.: change /getPriceForBike to /getPriceForApple).
+Then set it back to what it was.

-Now you can proceed and fill in the test cases.
-There's one there as an example.
-In this exercise you will mainly be using @patch()
+Now you can proceed and fill in the test cases in ```test_motorbike_connector.py``` .
+In this exercise you will mainly be using @patch() There's one there as an example to show you how to use @patch() (```test_check_if_bike_exists_returns_404()```).
+You still need to finish the assertion though.

 Below is some help for using patch and mocks: use patch to override call of frequests